Garment Dyeing With a HE Front Load Washing Machine

 After the required amount of time has elapsed, reset the machine one last time, with all temperatures set to cold, (not tap cold, if you machine has that option) and let the machine run a full cycle.
 You may want to add an extra rinse if you dyed either a lot of fabric, or something with a very heavy weight to make sure all the excess dye gets washed out.
 You may also want to do this anyway just to make sure.
 Do not add any detergent at this stage.
 If you need to use an additional dye fixative, add it now with hot water, and set the machine to wash again, running it for 30 minutes, pausing every 8-10 minutes to reset the machine to wash.

-Wash the dyed item in hot water with Professional Textile Detergent.
+Wash the dyed item in hot water with Dharma Dyer's Detergent.
 Optionally use Milsoft or other fabric softener in the rinse cycle.
 Dry as appropriate for the fabric and enjoy your newly dyed item!!

 Clean Up- When you are done dyeing be sure to use washing machine cleaner or bleach and detergent, and run a complete cycle, maybe with old or shop towels that you don’t care what color they are, to clean residual dye out of the washing machine tub and piping.
 Leftover dye may bleed into clothing or other dyeing projects and end up with all your next batch of laundry getting dyed some soft version of the last color you dyed with.